lsaravia/AlgaePatch/README.md

-# Spatial stochastic Patch model for algae with 2 stages
+# Spatial stochastic Patch model with 2 stages

 The principal process is in the file IpsPatchStage.cpp the functions: